amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 The primary avenue for contributing to Proselint is by contributing code to its GitHub repository, used to organize work on the project.
 In particular, we have developed an extensive set of Issues that range from trivial-to-fix bugs to lofty features whose addition are entire research projects in their own right.
 To merit inclusion in Proselint, contributed rules must be accompanied by a citation of an expert who endorses the rule.
 This is not because language experts are the only arbiters of language usage, but because our goal is explicitly to aggregate best practices as put forth by the experts.

-A second avenue for contributing to Proselint is through discovery of false alarms: instances where Proselint flags well-formed idiomatic prose as containing a usage error.
+A secondary avenue for contributing to Proselint is through discovery of false alarms: instances where Proselint flags well-formed idiomatic prose as containing a usage error.
 In this way, people with expertise in editing, language, and quality assurance can make a valuable contribution that directly improves the metric we use to gauge success.

 Code Structure: rule modules
 ----------------------------